-- 2.7 million public school students-or about 5 1⁄2 % of all students in public schools-were identified as having learning disabilities in 2007 and were eligible to receive educational assistance under the federal Individuals with Disabilities Education Act (IDEA). - The number of school-age children with learning disabilities who receive these Federally-authorized special education services escalated rapidly during the late 1980s and 1990s.
-However, during the last decade (1998-2007) the number of children identified as LD in public schools has declined by 7%. - Males comprise almost two-thirds of schoolage students with LD who receive special education services. - The cost of educating a student with LD is 1.6 times the expenditure for a general education student.
-This is dramatically less than the average cost for all students with disabilities, which runs 1.9 times the cost for a general education student. - In 2007, 59% of students with LD spent 80% or more of their in-school time in general education classrooms.
+- 2.5 million public school students-or about 5% of all students in public schools-were identified as having learning disabilities in 2009 and were eligible to receive educational assistance under the federal Individuals with Disabilities Education Act (IDEA). - The number of school-age children with learning disabilities who receive these Federally-authorized special education services escalated rapidly during the late 1980s and 1990s.
+However, during the last decade (2000-2009) the number of children identified as LD in public schools has declined by 14%. - Males comprise almost two-thirds of schoolage students with LD who receive special education services. - Conditions such as AD/HD, autism, intellectual disabilities, deafness and blindness are frequently confused with LD. - The cost of educating a student with LD is 1.6 times the expenditure for a general education student.
+This is dramatically less than the average cost for all students with disabilities, which runs 1.9 times the cost for a general education student. - In 2008, 62% of students with LD spent 80% or more of their in-school time in general education classrooms.
 In 2000, that figure was just 40%.

 - Students with LD are retained in grade much more often than those without disabilities.
-In addition, they are involved in school disciplinary actions at a much higher rate than their nondisabled peers. - Only a small percentage estimated at between 25% and 35% - of students with LD are being provided with assistive technology to support their instruction and learning. - The high school dropout rate among students with LD was 25% in 2007, down from 41% in 1997. - More students with LD are graduating with a regular high school diploma-61% in 2007-up from 51% a decade earlier. - Students with LD go on to postsecondary education at a much lower rate than their nondisabled peers, and of those who do, few seek supports in college and few earn undergraduate or advanced degrees. - In 2005, 55% of adults with LD (ages 18-64) were employed compared to 76% of those without LD, 6% were unemployed vs. 3%, and 39% were not in the labor force vs. 21%.
+In addition, they are involved in school disciplinary actions at a much higher rate than their nondisabled peers. - Only a small percentage estimated at between 25% and 35% - of students with LD are being provided with assistive technology to support their instruction and learning. - The high school dropout rate among students with LD was 22% in 2008, down from 40% in 1999. - More students with LD are graduating with a regular high school diploma-64% in 2008-up from 52% a decade earlier. - Students with LD go on to postsecondary education at a much lower rate than their nondisabled peers, and of those who do, few seek supports in college and few earn undergraduate or advanced degrees. - In 2005, 55% of adults with LD (ages 18-64) were employed compared to 76% of those without LD, 6% were unemployed vs. 3%, and 39% were not in the labor force vs. 21%. - Few adults with LD access workplace accommodations or understand their rights under disability anti-discrimination laws.